 My research interests cover Habermasian political thought, post-structuralism, the work of Oakeshott, and republican political theory.
 I am currently writing a book critiquing the rational self-interested subject of liberal political discourse, provisionally entitled: Agency: The Subject of Politics.

 I’m mainly interested in epistemic oppression and injustice – the ways that distorted knowledge practices can contribute to the oppression of certain social groups – and to the role of epistemic vices, like arrogance and dogmatism, in political and public debate.

 I joined the school in 1996, having previously taught at the Universities of Cambridge, Cardiff and Stirling.
-I have a long-standing research interest in the problems of social change and the modern state, particularly the welfare state.
-I am currently working on a history of normative justifications for the existence of private property.
+I have recently completed,for Oxford University Press, Just Property, a three-volume history of the idea of private property (2013, 2016, 2020).

 I have articles forthcoming on the non-identity problem in the Journal of Political Philosophy, and on climate change and intergenerational equity in Political Studies.
 I'm also interested in lotteries, contractualism and aggregation, the precautionary principle, and nuclear deterrence.

 I have been lecturing in political theory at Nottingham since 2000.
 My interests relate mainly to questions about religion: the place of religion in politics, public life, education and schooling, and the choices individuals make.
 My work spans normative political theory (of the Rawlsian analytical tradition) and rational choice theory.
 I have written and published on religious markets and individual religious choices, social justice, the ethics of information technology, and educational justice.
 I am now working on a book about moral and religious education in schools.